calq-framework/cmd/README.md

 //   -b  (Requires: int32)
 ```

-The help output is automatically generated from your CLI target's methods and parameters.
+The help output is automatically generated from your command target's methods and parameters.
 Add XML documentation comments to your methods for richer help descriptions (requires `<GenerateDocumentationFile>true</GenerateDocumentationFile>` in your project file).

 ### Distributed Command Execution
 The CalqCmdController automatically handles: